Forms of bullying at work

 For example:

-Blaming you for errors they or others have made (passing the buck)
+Blaming you for errors they or others have made (passing the buck).

-Setting you up for failure by purposefully delaying or withholding important pieces of information or 'losing' vital pieces of equipment
+Setting you up for failure by purposefully delaying or withholding important pieces of information or 'losing' vital pieces of equipment.

-You deserve to be treated with respect at work.
-Don't hesitate to take steps to address bullying.
-Read the articles below for some ideas on how to handle it.
-You need a different approach when dealing with bullying from a manager or a co-worker:
+Read the articles below for some ideas on how to handle different forms of bullying at work.
+You need a different approach for dealing with bullying from a manager or a co-worker.

-Return from Forms of Bullying At Work to Doorway to Self Esteem Home Page
+Return from Forms of Bullying At Work to Doorway to Self Esteem Home